jchen1/wait-for-green/README.md

 - `token` (**required**): GitHub token with `repo` scope.
 You probably want `secrets.GITHUB_TOKEN` here.
 - `commit`: The commit-ish to check.
 Defaults to `$GITHUB_HEAD_REF`, then `$GITHUB_SHA`.
 - `ignored_checks`: Either a comma-separated list of check/status names to ignore or a regex, wrapped in `/.../`.
+- `check_interval`: How often to check for status checks, in seconds.
+Defaults to 10.
+Useful if you are running this action in many places and are getting rate limited.
+- `max_attempts`: How many times to check statuses and checks before timing out.
+Defaults to 1000.

 ## Output